-4th Year Memb Associate Director-Pharmacy, Ohio State University Wexner of Nursing vandromme.2@osu.edu opportunities for engagement with USAC.
+Since the 2020-2021 academic year was disrupted by the COVID-19 pandemic, USAC sought to strengthen the relationship with the President's office and the Chief of Staff, JR Blackburn.
+As their first year at the University was anything from traditional, we spent a fair amount of time working to re-establish proper meeting cadences and opportunities for engagement with USAC.
 The year began with several announcements from President Johnson welcoming new leaders to her Cabinet.
 A new senior vice president of talent, culture, and human resources, Dr. Jeff Risinger, and a new Provost, Dr. Melissa Gilliam, joined the University in August 2021.
 USAC has enjoyed positive working relationships with such leaders under previous administrations and, as a result, a primary focus for the executive committee was to immediately begin the relationship-building process with our new leaders.
 In all our meetings with members of the President's Cabinet, the executive committee put a strong emphasis on promoting flexible work arrangements and the proposal to implement a Winter Recess, especially considering the mental health challenges many staff were facing during the pandemic.